Microsoft Negotiations

 Making the wrong licensing choice can lead to wasted budget:

-• Ignoring Long-Term Needs: On the flip side, some organizations stay on E3 to save costs, then bolt on multiple individual security and compliance add-ons that cost more than E5 would.
+• Ignoring Long-Term Needs: On the other hand, some organizations opt for E3 to reduce costs, then add multiple individual security and compliance add-ons that cost more than E5 would.
 If you foresee needing several advanced capabilities (e.g., advanced eDiscovery, Defender suite, telephony) for many users, a full E5 license might be more economical than patching together add-ons.
 Always run the numbers.

 Negotiation Leverage Points